Shopify Product schema evidence examples

 Schema should match the visible product

-Search and AI systems trust structured data more when it matches the visible page: product name, price, availability, images, variants, and brand should not conflict.
+Structured data is most useful when it matches the visible page: product name, price, availability, images, variants, brand, and identifiers should not conflict.

 Medium